Map showing Cwm Idwal in Wales

 Cwm Idwal - Ordinary Route

-The Ordinary Route is the easiest route on the Idwal Slabs.
+The Ordinary Route is the easiest route on Idwal Slabs or Rhiwiau Caws as is the propper Welsh name.
 This climb represents an ideal introduction to trad multi-pitch climbing, as such it's common to see groups of 3 people climbing, led by a guide.
 The descent can prove tricky, especially in or after wet conditions.The down climbing part of the descent is on a shaded corner of the mountain so typically won't dry as quickly as the slabs.
 Expect some polish on the route as well.
 The views are stunning and get better as the route progresses.
 The route is typically climbed over 4 pitches with more scrambling after the 4th pitch.
 Route finding higher on the slabs can be a little tricky.
 It's fair to say stamina is more important than any great technical climbing skill to get up the Ordinary Route.

 Grade D 3a